Modern, Traditional or Transitional? Which Style of Kitchen Cabinet is Right for Me?

 In this article, we will outline the three main styles of kitchen to help you determine which one is best for your home.

 The modern style emphasizes clean lines and efficiency.
 It is a popular choice for condominiums and small kitchens although it can be transferred into larger spaces as well.
 The key to modern style is that it has none of the busyness that a traditional or even transitional style can have.
-No moldings or corbels here.
-Cabinet designs are simple and without added embellishment.
+No moldings or corbels here. kitchen cabinets design Mississauga are simple and without added embellishment.

 Rather personal style is expressed through colour and subtle texture.
 Materials used include stainless steel, glass and exotic wood finishes.
 The end result is a sleek and high tech look.